ravisankar-PIO/devopsonibmi/overview.md

   - Some audit information will be lost (like compiled from sourcefile etc.,)

 #### Final Thoughts
-- Git and GitHub are mostly different
+- Git and GitHub are mostly different.
+- Git is tool mostly for programmers.
-- Git is a programmer's tool
+- GitHub is a tool mostly for Project Managers and leads.
-- It can be integrated with large number of tools
+- GIT can be integrated with large number of tools.

 ---